 Number One Bestselling Author, Timothy Gager has published sixteen books of fiction and poetry.
 His latest, 2020 Poems,is his ninth of poetry.
 Timothy hosted the successful Dire Literary

 Series in Cambridge, Massachusetts from 2001 to 2018, and as a virtual series starting in 2020.
 Timothy was the co-founder of

 The Somerville News Writers

 Festival.
-He has had over 600 works of fiction and poetry published, of which seventeen have been nominated for the Pushcart Prize.
+He has had one thousand works of fiction and poetry published, of which seventeen have been nominated for the Pushcart Prize.
 His work also has been nominated for a Massachusetts Book Award, The Best of the Web, The Best Small Fictions Anthology and has been read on National Public